brainhack-ch/superres-mri/README.md

 ![](resources/images/superres-mri.jpg)

 The essence of this project is to develop the next generation of the open-source [Medical Image Analysis Laboratory Super-Resolution ToolKit (MIALSRTK)](https://github.com/sebastientourbier/mialsuperresolutiontoolkit), a set of C++ image processing tools necessary to perform motion-robust super-resolution fetal MRI reconstruction.
-This new version will integrate all new advances in the neuroimaging field over the past three years with the advent of:
+The new version will integrate all new advances in the neuroimaging field over the past three years with the advent of:

 - the Brain Imaging Data Structure (BIDS), a standard to organize and describe neuroimaging data,
-- and the BIDS App framework, which promotes reproducibility and portability. all state-of-the-art solutions for enhanced portability, reusability, reproducibility and replicability in neuroimaging.
+- and the BIDS App framework, which promotes reproducibility and portability.

 ## Install